MatthewMckee4/course-notes/notes/year_3/computing_science/professional_software_development/notes.typ

 *Staging platform*: Used to test software before being released to users.
 Limitations include lack of realism, too many simultaneous users, network endpoints and data sets inaccessible outside of production.
 Multiple staging environments may be needed when several components, each of which intended for use on a different platform, exist.

+*A/B testing*: A/B testing is a method of comparing two versions of a web page or application to determine which one performs better.
+It involves randomly exposing different versions of the page or application to different users and measuring the results.

+*Chaos engineering*: The practice of performing experiments with a system to improve its robustness and reliability.

 == Static Analysis, Readability and Design Quality